KTgreenham/TRiP/code/PyTRiP/README.md

 The arguments specify the following: \
     `-d` <input directory> - The directory containing the image stacks to be analyzed \
     `-e` <image extension> - The file extension of the image stacks to be analyzed \
-    `-c` <txt crop file> - (Optional) The text file containing the plant ID, followed by the four coordinates to crop each plant. **NOTE**: Al five elements must be separated by a single space, and contained in a single column. \
+    `-c` <txt crop file> - (Optional) The text file containing the plant ID, followed by the four coordinates to crop each plant. **NOTE**: All five elements must be separated by a single space, and contained in a single column. \
     `-mt` <True/False> - Whether or not to estimate motion from the cropped stacks \
     `-m` <True/False> - Whether or not to model period from the motion data \
     `-s` <start image> - The first image to start cropping at, i.e., the first frame \